JohannesOvergaard/Bachelor/Interviews/Elly_Interview.md

   - ***In which situation would you have used it?***

-  In the begining with understanding documents , which document she needed
+  In the begining with understanding documents , which document she needed to avoid the stress of solving everything and being uncertain about the legality of staying

   You need this, this and this..